-Borrowing costs directly attributable to the acquisition, construction or production of qualifying assets, which are assets that necessarily take a substantial period of time to get ready for their intended use or sale, are capitalised from the time that expenditure for these assets and borrowing costs are being incurred and activities that are necessary to prepare these assets for their intended use or sale are in progress.
-Borrowing costs are capitalised until such time as the assets are substantially ready for their intended use or sale.
-Borrowing costs are suspended during extended periods in which active development is interrupted.
+Borrowing costs are directly attributable to the acquisition and construction of investment property and inventory, qualifying assets of the Company, which are assets necessarily take a substantial period of time to get ready for their intended use or sale, are capitalised from the time that expenditure for these assets and borrowing costs are being incurred and activities that are necessary to prepare these assets for their intended use or sale are in progress.
+Borrowing costs are capitalised until the completion of the property.
 All other borrowing costs are recognised as an expense in profit or loss in the period in which they are incurred.